Prince (musician): Early life

-In 2022, during a Minneapolis teachers' strike, Minneapolis news station WCCO-TV was researching a previous teacher's strike in 1970 and accidentally uncovered an interview they had done with Prince about the 1970 strike.
-Prince, who was 11 or 12 years old at the time, said about the strike, "I think they should get a better education too cause, um, and I think they should get some more money cause they work, they be working extra hours for us and all that stuff."
-While he never identifies himself in the interview, it was confirmed to be him through interviews with a historian in Minneapolis who is also a fan of Prince, as well as by a former classmate who was a member of Prince's first band.
-The video is one of very few videos of Prince from that stage of his life.
+In 2022, during a Minneapolis teachers' strike, Minneapolis–Saint Paul news station WCCO-TV was researching a previous teacher's strike in April 1970 and accidentally uncovered an interview they had done with Prince about that strike.
+Prince, who was 11 years old at the time, said about the strike, "I think they should get a better education too cause, um, and I think they should get some more money cause they work, they be working extra hours for us and all that stuff."
+While he never identifies himself in the interview, it was confirmed to be him through interviews with a historian in Minneapolis, as well as by a former classmate who was a member of Prince's first band.
+The video is one of few videos from his childhood.

-Prince wrote his first song, "Funk Machine", on his father's piano when he was seven years old.
-His parents divorced when he was 10.
-His mother remarried to Hayward Baker, with whom she had a son named Omarr; Prince had a fraught relationship with Omarr, to the extent that it caused him to repeatedly switch homes, sometimes living with his father and sometimes with his mother and stepfather.
-Baker took Prince to see James Brown in concert, and Prince credited Baker with improving the family's finances.
-After a brief period of living with his father, who bought him his first guitar, Prince moved into the basement of his neighbors, the Anderson family, after his father threw him out.
-He befriended the Andersons' son, Andre, who later collaborated with Prince and became known as André Cymone.
+Prince wrote his first song, titled "Funk Machine", on his father's piano when he was seven years old.
+When he was ten, his parents divorced.
+His mother remarried Hayward Baker, with whom she had a son named Omarr.
+Prince had a fraught relationship with Omarr, to the extent that it caused him to repeatedly switch homes, sometimes living with his father and sometimes with his mother and stepfather.
+Baker took Prince to see James Brown in concert, with Prince crediting Baker with improving the family's finances.
+After a brief period of living with his father, who bought him his first guitar, Prince moved into the basement of the Anderson family, who were his neighbors, after his father threw him out.
+He befriended the Andersons' son, André Cymone, who later collaborated with Prince.

-Prince attended Minneapolis' Bryant Junior High and then Central High School, where he played football, basketball, and baseball.
-He played on Central's junior varsity basketball team, and continued to play basketball for fun as an adult.
-While attending Bryant, he was trained in classical ballet at the Minnesota Dance Theatre through the Urban Arts Program of Minneapolis Public Schools.
-He grew to become an advocate for dancers, and would later use his wealth to save the failing Joffrey Ballet in Chicago during the 1990s.
+Prince briefly attended Minneapolis's Bryant Junior High, after which he moved to Central High School where he played football, basketball, and baseball.
+He played on Central's junior varsity basketball team, and continued to recreationally play basketball as an adult.
+He was trained in classical ballet at the Minnesota Dance Theatre through the Urban Arts Program of Minneapolis Public Schools.
+Prince became an advocate for dancers, and used his wealth to save the failing Joffrey Ballet in Chicago during the 1990s.
 He met songwriter and producer Jimmy Jam in 1973 and impressed Jam with his musical talent, early mastery of a wide range of instruments, and work ethic.